pwrlabs/PWR-Validator/README.md

 #### 8. Become a Validator Node

 - Initially, your node will synchronize with the blockchain but will not assume validator responsibilities until it possesses staked PWR Coins.
-- To obtain sufficient PWR Coins for staking, [apply to become a testnet validator on our Discord server](https://discord.gg/DJkcuy9SAg).
+- To obtain sufficient PWR Coins for staking, [apply to become a testnet validator]([https://discord.gg/DJkcuy9SAg](https://docs.google.com/forms/d/1ImUgk8JaKCwJR-7xiBNaA8-mb604CYdSKJfMRHacA60/edit)).
 Once approved, you can use our discord bot to claim 100k PWR to stake.
 - After claiming your coins, your node will initiate a transaction to enlist as a validator.

 #### 9. Checking your nodes log